- Advances in rheometrical and rheophysical methods

 Here studies of flow problems where the non-Newtonian nature of the fluid is important are the key focus.
 Instabilities, unsteady or chaotic flow characteristics in non-Newtonian fluids, multiphase systems and industrial or industry relevant problems involving coupled transport phenomena and non-Newtonian characteristics and processing flows are very much welcomed.

-Chairs: Ian Frigaard (University of British Columbia, Canada), Paolo R. de Souza Mendes, (Pontifical Catholic University of Rio de Janeiro, Brazil), Rob Poole (University of Liverpool, UK)
+Chairs: Ian Frigaard (University of British Columbia, Canada), Paulo R. de Souza Mendes, (Pontifical Catholic University of Rio de Janeiro, Brazil), Rob Poole (University of Liverpool, UK)

 - Polymeric materials (melts, solutions, copolymers, blends, composites)